Duamelo/ayajs/documentation/docs/entities/line.md

     <tr>
         <td class="type_style">number</td>
         <td>x</td>
-        <td>The abscissa of the beginning of the line, x pixels away from the upper left corner of the browser along the horizontal
+        <td>The abscissa of the beginning of the line, x pixels away from the upper left corner of the browser along the horizontal.
         </td>
     </tr>
     <tr>